Download a copy of my CV here.

 Thesis: “Sled Dog Stories: Discourses of Domestication, Race, and Work in Alaska, 1867-1925”

 Innocent Experiments: Childhood and the Culture of Public Science in the United States.
-To be published by the University of North Carolina Press in Fall 2016.
+University of North Carolina Press, Fall 2016.

 “Writing a ‘Wonderland’ of Science: Child-Authored Periodicals at the Brooklyn Children’s Museum, 1936-1946.”
 American Periodicals, vol. 23, no. 1 (2013), 1-21.

 “Picturing Nature and Childhood at the American Museum of Natural History and the Brooklyn Children’s Museum, 1899-1930.”
 Journal of the History of Childhood and Youth, Vol. 4, No. 3 (Fall 2011), 434-469.

 “Reclaiming the Machine: An Introductory Look at Steampunk in Everyday Practice.”
 Journal of Neo-Victorian Studies 1:1 (Autumn 2008), 138-163.